mbcrump/mbcrump-blog/_posts/2018-01-29-azure-tips-and-tricks87.md

 ## The Solution

-There is many ways that you can handle this, but my favorite is this extension method that strips away those characters and appends a 'c', because why not?
+There is many ways that you can handle this, but my favorite is this extension method that simply strips away those characters as shown below.

 ```csharp
 public static string ToAzureKeyString(this string str)